GfSE/SAF-Specification/developing-saf/concept/concepts.md

-Specifies the fact that an Operational Context Performer Role participates in an Operational Interaction Scenario.
+Specifies the fact that an Operational Context Role participates in an Operational Interaction Scenario.
 ## PCPOverPCP
 1 [Physical Interaction Point](#Physical-Interaction-Point) PCPOverPCP 1 [Physical Interaction Point](#Physical-Interaction-Point)